THE DECEITFULNESS OF RICHES

 “Now he who received seed among the thorns is he who hears the word, and the cares of this world and the deceitfulness of riches choke the word, and he becomes unfruitful.”
 (Matthew 13:22 NKJV)

 It is God’s perfect will for His children to be rich, wealthy, successful and prosperous in life.
 God is the One who gives His children the power and wisdom to get wealth (Deut.
 8:18).

-God takes pleasure in the success, progress and prosperity of His children and not in their failure, frustration, stagnation, and poverty.
+God takes pleasure in the success, progress and prosperity of His children, not in their failure, frustration, defeat, stagnation, and poverty.

 27 Let them shout for joy and be glad, Who favor my righteous cause; And let them say continually, “Let the LORD be magnified, Who has pleasure in the prosperity of His servant.”
 (NKJV).